Taj Jackson: Solo work and other projects

 In 2018, Jackson directed the music video for 3T's song "Fire".
 He also took up photography.
 His uncle Michael bought him his first camera and video camera.

 Jackson is currently working on a new documentary series, in which he intends to correct what he sees as misconceptions about his uncle Michael Jackson.
-The series is planned for release in 2023.
+The series is planned for release soon.

 Personal life

 Family

 Taj Jackson married Thayana Sco Jackson on June 16, 2013, at Hayvenhurst, the Jackson family home.
 His uncle Jermaine Jackson performed in honor of the couple.
-Together they have two daughters; Taylor Aurora Sco Jackson (born November 21, 2018) and Toria Katherine Sco Jackson (born May 8, 2021).
+Together they have three daughters.

 He later in life said that he was abused by an uncle on his mother's side when he was a child, and that his uncle Michael was nurturing and supportive during this time.
 Growing up, Taj and his brothers observed their uncles' group the Jackson 5, and they gravitated toward the music industry.
 Their mother, Dee Dee wanted her children to experience a more typical American childhood.

 In August 1994, their mother, Dee Dee was found dead in her backyard swimming pool in Ladera Heights, California.
 In August 1995, Jackson and other members of his family filed a wrongful death suit against her then-boyfriend, Don Bohana.
 Her death was originally ruled accidental.
 Later, Bohana was charged with the murder, and found guilty of second-degree murder in 1998.

 Charity work

 After the loss of their mother Dee Dee, Jackson and his brothers launched a non-profit organization, the Dee Dee Jackson Foundation, to support people who have lost family members through community and music therapy.
 In 2021, The Dee Dee Jackson Foundation won a HOPEE Award (Helping Others Practice Enduring Empowerment), an award given to various charitable organizations for excellence in the work performed by the foundation.
-To help raise money for charity, Taj collaborates with his younger cousin, Prince Michael Jackson, also known as Bigi, to design haunted house for Thriller Night, a Halloween costume party sponsored by the Heal Los Angeles Foundation.
+To help raise money for charity, Taj collaborates with his younger cousin, Prince Michael Jackson, to design a haunted house for Thriller Night, a Halloween costume party sponsored by the Heal Los Angeles Foundation.